 30-03-03; but these were cancelled in mid-April.
 The first aircraft

 left Emmen on board of an US Navy Lockheed C-130T on 02-05-03.
 Only five were delivered in 2003 due to US Navy budgetary problems, seven followed in 2004.

 Sixty General Electric J-85 engines were overhauled at Emmen by RUAG, while an additional 18 were sold as reserves.

-Loading the first US Navy aircraft, serial J-3026, at Emmen on 02-05-03
+Loading the first US Navy aircraft, serial J-3026 at Emmen on 02-05-03

 US Navy C-130T.

 Interestingly, three former Swiss aircrafts were modified to double-seater by Grumman Northrop.

 April 2004 with the Swiss armament Agency "Armasuisse" to the approximate cost of Euro 14m per year.
 This included logistics for the Austrian main and reserve base (Graz-Thalerhof and Linz-Hörsching), docu-

 The first four aircrafts (serials J-3005/30/33/65) were trasferred from Emmen to Graz-Thalerhof on 07-07-04, officially accepted on 09-07-04; the last (serial J-3014) followed on 14-12-05.

 All former Austrian Tigers were returned, starting on 30-06-08, ending on 24-07-08; ten are confirmed to have been returned to Swiss service.SEARCH FOR A SUCCESSOR

-Northrop F-20 82-0062/N4416T was demonstrated unofficially to the Swiss military authorities at Emmen AB on 26-09-83 as a possible successor to the Tiger but did not arouse local interest.
+Northrop F-20 82-0062/N4416T was demonstrated unofficially to the Swiss military authorities at Emmen AB on 20-09-83 as a possible successor to the Tiger but did not arouse local interest.

 Instead, fourth generation fighters were taken into consideration, starting a very controversial selection exercise/saga.

 finance postponed several times the definitive selection till 2012, meaning that the good, old Tiger remained in use (this without any in-depth upgrade!).

 the meantime Swiss Tiger pilots

 shown here to commemorate the end of the last F-5